VotarkSocial/votark/README.md

 # votark
-A social media app that allows you to vote for posts based on hashtags and topics.
+A social media app that allows you to vote for posts based on hashtags or topics.

 HELLO EVERYONE!